Flow in (retrieving from Salesforce)

 - The include specs must not have changed since the last flow in

-- Force mode must not be enabled
+- Force mode must not be selected

 - The environment must have been flowed in in the past 30 days